softwaresaved/byte-sized-rse/episodes/35-merge-pr.md

 You'll notice there's a subtle dropdown on the `Merge pull request` button, which presents options for how to perform the merge.

-FIXME: ensure rebase and merge is covered in intro?

 You may remember from the introduction about doing a "rebase and merge" as opposed to just doing a merge commit, since it leads to a cleaner repository history.
 For example, if we did a normal merge here, we'd end up with our two new commits and a merge commit on the `main` branch.